 - Deliverable: Provided Information and Referral services according to the Alliance of Information and Referral Systems (AIRS) Standards. - Plan: Maintain Accreditation Status by adhering to all AIRS Standards.
 Hire and maintain adequate, trained, and certified staff to answer the 2-1-1 line.
 Attend trainings and meetings provided by Texas Information and Referral Network (TIRN), Texas Alliance of Information and Referral Systems (TAIRS) Annual Conference, AIRS National Conference, and any other additional meetings, trainings, conferences that are related to the 2-1-1 program.
-Attend local/regional trainings that are related to Information and Referral, customer satisfaction, call center management, ethics, customer service, etc. - Outcome: AIRS Accreditation Status was maintained and remains current through September 2021 and maintains its validity while 2-1-1 CV is undergoing the third Accreditation process since 2008.
-The AIRS Accreditation application was submitted in September 2020.
-Due to COVID and increased demands with call volume and a fluctuation in staffing due to COVID exposures or illnesses, Accreditation has been difficult to complete within the allocated timeframe.
-Current due date is April 30, 2022.
-Staff participated in virtual AIRS conferences and attended virtual training/211 TIRN conference calls held throughout the FY.
+Attend local/regional trainings that are related to Information and Referral, customer satisfaction, call center management, ethics, customer service, etc. - Outcome: 211 Concho Valley successfully completed the AIRS Accreditation process in July 2022.
+The re-accreditation remains valid until October 2025 Staff participated in virtual AIRS conferences and attended virtual training/211 TIRN conference calls held throughout the FY.

-• Deliverable: Answer calls 24/7

-• Plan: Information Specialists answer the phones as designated in the job description with the understanding that if and when the need arises, they will be expected to work odd hours to fulfill the need.
+- Deliverable: Answer calls 24/7 - Plan: Information Specialists answer the phones as designated in the job description with the understanding that if and when the need arises, they will be expected to work odd hours to fulfill the need.
 The United Way of Greater Houston (UWGH) AIC will answer calls after hours, weekends, and on holidays, or any other hours/days as agreed upon by both parties.
-Calls will be routed throughout the 2-1-1 Texas network, if/when, 2-1-1 CV has to be off the phones Mon-Fri 8am-5pm, unexpectedly.
+Calls will be routed throughout the 2-1-1 Texas network, if/when, 2-1-1 CV has to be off the phones Mon-Fri 8am-5pm, unexpectedly. - Outcome: Callers accessed 2-1-1, 24/7 throughout FY 2022.
+Contract is in place between CVCOG 2-1-1 and United Way Greater Houston 2-1-1 for calls to be answered after hours, on weekends and on holidays.